Madhav-77/Flask-Service/README.md

 - Download the .sql file
 - Start the apache server and MySql from xampp controller
 - Go to your browser and enter localhost/
-- Create database with the name of 'inventory'
+- Create database
-- Import the .sql file to your database
+- Import the .sql table file to your database

 #### Accessing the project
 In browser, navigate to this [URL](HTTP://127.0.0.1:5200)